Skip to main content

 What you see

-• Stat cards for the selected time range: Rule matches, Allowed, Tagged, Blocked.
+• Stat cards for the selected time range: Rule matches, Allowed, Tagged, Blocked

-• Enforcement Activity histogram: allowed vs. blocked tool calls over time.
+• Enforcement Activity histogram: allowed vs. blocked tool calls over time

-• + App Rule button to create a new rule.
+• + App Rule button to create a new rule

-Creating an organization rule
+Creating a rule

 Active rules